oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

-## Bazel Setup for Mac including Apple silicon (M1/M2) chips
+## Bazel Set up for Mac including Apple silicon (M1/M2) chips

 ## Instructions

 **The steps to install Bazel on Mac are:**
-1. Setup Rosetta Terminal
+1. Set up Rosetta Terminal
 2. Install Bazel
 3. Install OpenJDK 8
 4. Install Python 2 and make sure it is active in your environment